-Mistake one: Not recognizing your home’s imperfections
+Mistake 1: Not recognizing your home’s imperfections

 The first step to emotionally detaching from your home is recognizing that your home isn’t perfect.
 Just as you’ll be showing off your home’s best features in order to draw in a higher offer, buyers and their agents may focus on the property’s flaws in order to get a better deal.
 Remember that this isn’t a personal attack — you are just on opposite sides of a business transaction.

-Mistake two: Not prepping for showings
+Mistake 2: Not prepping for showings

 To appeal to most buyers, it’s critical that your home be free of clutter, and staged to show off its best features.
-Additionally, your home should be spotless any time you leave the house so you can accept last-minute showings without rushing home to wash the dishes or make the bed.
+Additionally, your home should be spotless any time you leave the house, so you can accept last-minute showings without rushing home to wash the dishes or make the bed.

-Mistake four: Refusing early bids
+Mistake 4: Refusing early bids